 Resolve to raise self-esteem, foster a sense of security, and encourage independence in your children in the new year.
+Here are our top parenting ideas for this year:

 1-Read aloud to your children, even if they already know how to read to themselves.